vapor/vapor/README.md

 ## 👥 Authors

-Made by [Tanner Nelson](https://twitter.com/tanner0101), [Logan Wright](https://twitter.com/logmaestro), and the hundreds of members of the Qutheory community.
+Made by [Tanner Nelson](https://twitter.com/tanner0101), [Logan Wright](https://twitter.com/logmaestro), and the hundreds of members of the Vapor community.